 The exhibition will be built around various themes that are linked to Dahl’s entire career.
 His journey to Italy and his travels around Norway – among other places Telemark, Hardangervidda, Voss and Sogn – will be important references in the depictions of natural phenomena and stunning panoramas.
-Waterfalls and glaciers, volcano eruptions and shipwrecks, moonlight scenes, narrow fjords and wild mountain plateaus are all motifs depicted in Dahl’s paintings.
+Waterfalls and glaciers, volcano eruptions and shipwrecks, moonlight scenes, narrow fjords and untamed mountain plateaus are all motifs depicted in Dahl’s paintings.

 4 May 2018 to 7 Oct 2018

 * Adults: NOK 120, Students: NOK 60, Free admission with Bergen Card and for children under 16 years old.
 The ticket gives admission to all exhibitions at KODE for two days